realworldocaml/book/en/command-line-parsing.md

 * `readme` is for longer help text when the command is called with `-help`.
 The `readme` argument is a function that is only evaluated when the help text is actually needed.
-* The specification and the callback function follow as non-labelled arguments.
+* The specification and the callback function follow as non-labeled arguments.

 The callback function is where all the work happens after the